 You may think Mull is wild, but wait till you get to Morvern.
 It's a remote peninsula of the mainland - and perfect for wildlife spotting, especially otters.
 The ferry will drop you at Lochaline, beside the sea loch that makes a perfect otter habitat.

 Want to go a bit further?
-Pick Island Hopscotch® 22, and get the ferry from Mallaig to Skye.
+Get the ferry from Mallaig to Skye.

 Go really wild: Mull, Morvern, Ardnamurchan and Skye

-You can swap Ardnamurchan for Morvern if you prefer - choose Island Hopscotch® 22 to include a ferry ticket from Fishnish to Lochaline.
+You can swap Ardnamurchan for Morvern if you prefer simply add Fishnish to Lochaline to your basket online.

 Skye's abundance of Munros - there are 12 in all - make it the perfect place for hikers.
 Fill up on langoustines at Mallaig before you get the ferry to Armadale, and explore the Sleat peninsula, before you head north for the pretty harbour town of Portree, and the dramatic Cuillin range.

 Dark skies, sun and surf: Coll and Tiree